ppy/osu-wiki/news/2021/2021-03-07-monthly-beatmapping-contest-march-2021.md

 - **MBC profile badge** (different badges at 2, 4, and 6 point thresholds)
 - ***Elite Mapper* forum title** (6 points)

 In case you're confused, the [MBC wiki page](/wiki/Contests/Monthly_Beatmapping_Contest#rewards) covers the rewards in more detail.
-This page also shows how [Sylas](https://osu.ppy.sh/users/3906405), [Mao](https://osu.ppy.sh/users/2204515), and [Acylica](https://osu.ppy.sh/users/1943309) are only inches away from the *Elite Mapper* prize, so you'd be wise to bet that they're submitting to this month's contest.
+This page also shows how ::Sylas::{ user-id=3906405 }, [Mao](https://osu.ppy.sh/users/2204515), and ::Acylica::{ user-id=1943309 } are only inches away from the *Elite Mapper* prize, so you'd be wise to bet that they're submitting to this month's contest.

 ## Beatmapping